Raleigh Division of Houses and Properties Lawyers

 The Court first identifies all property and debts shared within a marriage regardless of when or how the property and debt was acquired.

 There are three types of property identified in a divorce.
 The first is separate property, which includes anything owned by either spouse before the marriage, during the marriage, and after the date of separation.
 This includes shared property that was acquired through an inheritance or gift of a third party to one spouse.
 The second type is marital property which includes property and debts that were acquired by both spouses in the marriage up until the date of separation.
 This includes pension and retirement benefits as well as gifts from spouse to spouse.
 The third type is divisible property, which includes all property acquired after the date of separation.

 The third step of the division of property process is to value every asset and debt.
 This is the most important part of the process, because valuation is key to a fair distribution of property.
 The lawyers at Marshall & Taylor PLLC have ample experience working with experts in the valuation process like accountants and appraisers to determine the true value of any property.

 Equitable distribution laws are adopted by many states, South Carolina included.
 The aim with these laws is to ensure an equal, 50-50 division of property during a divorce.
 An unequal division, while possible, is not granted often by the court.
 However, unequal can still be considered equitable and the court considers a number of factors when making this decision.
 It is imperative that property is valued accurately so that a division is truly fair and does not benefit one spouse more than another.

 Contact a Lawyer

 You should be confident that you will have a fair division of property during your divorce, and the best way to ensure your financial security is by enlisting the help of experienced attorneys.
-Our division of assets team at Marshall & Taylor PLLC is dedicated to helping the people of Raleigh through their divorces, and we know we will be able to help with yours.
+Our division of assets attorneys at Marshall & Taylor PLLC are dedicated to helping the people of Raleigh through their divorces, and we know we will be able to help with yours.
 Contact us at 919-833-1040 today to discuss the details of your case.